ETOgaosion/nemu/doc/main.md

 #### ELF

 Use `riscv64-unknown-elf-readelf -h xxx.elf` can read header and find Magic is always: `Magic:   7f 45 4c 46 02 01 01 00 00 00 00 00 00 00 00 00`

+### pa4

+#### VME

+This is the **most difficult part** in the whole pa, for reasons below:

+- Lack of debug tools (Infrastructures)
+    - Difftests not working anymore, data in fs is wrongly set
+    - Test our experience to find real reason which causes the bug
+    - Log is the most sufficient tool, `mtrace` and `itrace` does a lot of help

+Here are some holes (坑) that you can pre-read to avoid falling in:

+- Notice the bit masks, set them correctly
+- AM's `malloc` should be set carefully, separated from nanos' `new_page`.
+There is an easy way to resolve this: divide the free memory space.
+I've tried to mix them up, but failed, still have misunderstandable bugs.
+- Things that the lecture notes not mention
+    - context switch when trapping should change: **`sp` should not be the one used in user stack, but shall be set to kernel stack**.
+So not only `sp` needs to be used, but also **`tp` as trap pointer, pointing to a fixed context location of each process**.
+When user program trap in, the sp should be set to tp as context base location, and kernel tasks should execute with this kernel stack.
+    - But here is a problem: We need to support nested trap, because yield could happen in M mode.
+So we should put `mtvec` to a new kernel trap function `__am_asm_trap_m` as long as we enter `__am_asm_trap`.
+As we should support nested trap, we can simply make `sp` decrease each time as original code.
+Current environment is at high priviledge mode, sp is on kernel stack of course.